Duality family of scalar field: Conclusion and outlooks

 \section{Conclusion and outlooks}

-In the present paper, we reveal a duality of scalar fields.
-The solutions of two dual fields can be transformed to each other by the duality relation.
-This enables us to make the duality as a method of solving scalar field equations.
-The duality of the sine-Gordon field, the sinh-Gordon field, the power-interaction field, etc., are taken as examples.
+We show that there exits a duality of scalar fields.
+The duality transformation preserves the type of the field equation.

-A field have infinite number of dual fields.
-All dual fields forms a duality family.
-In a duality family, as long as one field is solved, all other fields in the family can be obtained by performing the duality relation.
-In the future work, we will give a general discussion on the property of the duality family.
+A field has an infinite number of dual fields.
+All dual fields form a duality family.
+In a duality family, as long as one field is solved, all other fields can be solved by the duality relation.
+This provides a high-efficiency approach to solve field equations.

+The existence of the duality family inspires us to classify fields based on the duality.
+A duality family is a duality class.
+In future works, we will discuss the property of the duality family.

-The duality relation bridges the solutions of the dual field equations.
-The duality relation, of course, also relates various qualities of fields, such as heat kernels, effective actions, vacuum energies, spectral counting functions, etc. From the duality of the solution of field equations, in virtue of the relation between spectral functions \cite{vassilevich2003heat,dai2009number,dai2010approach}, we can give the duality of various qualities of fields.
+The duality relation also relates various qualities of fields, such as heat kernels, effective actions, vacuum energies, spectral counting functions, etc. In further works, we will consider the quantum theory of the duality, such as the duality relation of the Feynman rule.
+Especially, in quantum field theory we will consider the duality in the heat kernel method \cite{vassilevich2003heat} and in the scattering spectrum method \cite{graham2009spectral,pang2012relation,li2015heat}.
+In these methods we can calculate the one-loop effective action and the vacuum energy\ \cite{dai2009number,dai2010approach}.
+We may observe the relation of the one-loop effective action and the vacuum energy of dual fields.
+A similar duality also appears in the Gross--Pitaevskii equation \cite{liu2021exactly}.
+Moreover, we will consider the duality of spinor fields and vector fields.